tanberry/learnings/gitmagic.md

 | `git add <name_of_file>` then `git commit -m “<your message enclosed in quotation marks>”` then 'git push origin <branch name>` | When finished writing/editing, you need to  add, commit, and push the new file(s).
 Tips:  -- You can check which remote branch your local branch is tracking by running `git status -sb`.
 The top line of the returned message is the remote branch that git push defaults to.
 Or you can be explicit and do `git push origin <branch name>`  -- If there is not already a branch with the same name as your local working branch, this command will simultaneously create the upstream branch and push to it: `<your-branch-name>` |

 ### Step 3.
 Open a Pull Request
+These steps assume that you ahve already pushed chnages to the upstream repo, so that when you go there, you see the request for the changes.

-1. Go to the GitHub repository for the upstream repo.
+1. Go to the GitHub repository for the upstream repo (the official repo to which you want to contribute).
-2. Go to the Pull Request tab.
+2. Go to the **Pull Request** tab.
+(There you should see a message about your recent push to the repo.)
 3. Click the **Compare & pull request**.
-4. On the PR page, provide a commit message (or keep the one you added when committing).
-Also select at least two reviewers.
+4. On the PR page:
+     a. provide a commit message (or keep the one you added when committing).
+     b. change the commit title to match the directory destination for your changes.
+(Ex. `website/docs: commit message`.)
+     b. select at least two reviewers.
-5. Click  **Create pull request**.
+6. Click  **Create pull request**.

 ## Cheatsheets